Code-Institute-Submissions/milestoneproject3-8/README.md

 ### Responsiveness on different Browsers and Mobiles

 The program was tested on a HP Laptop 15-db1xxxx and on a Android Version 9 smartphone.

-The program looks fine and is responsive on the following browsers:
+The program looks fine and is responsive only on the Google Chrome browser.

-1. Google Chrome
-2. Microsoft Edge
-3. Firefox
-4. Opera
+The github page was not fully functional on the Microsoft Edge or the Firefox browser.

 ## Deployment to Heroku